MARCHING COMPASSES (cont'd)

 - In the lid: clinometer (long arrow) and adjustable marching course marker (short arrow, scale 6400 mils), both made of plastic.
 Another model features metallic pointers.

-User's instructions - old original version in German and modern version in English with colour photos available (Click on the pictures for enlarged views)
+User instructions: Belco version in German (below, at left) and modern version in English with colour photos

 Back to ALPHABETICAL SEARCH (Marching Compasses)